"Baby Talk": Helpful or Harmful for Language Development?

 An aspect of baby talk that is proven to be beneficial for language development is raising your pitch, referred to as “parentese.”
 Studies show that when infants are exposed to daily doses of it throughout their first year of life, they develop more robust vocabularies than other children (Witman, 2021).
 The distinct sound of “parentese” grabs the attention of infants more than typical speech, allowing for the child to take in and absorb more.
 This leads to a larger vocabulary and more use of language than peers who were not exposed to the same models.

-Not all baby talk is created equal.
+Not all "baby talk" is created equal.
 While playful speech and affectionate tones are an important part of bonding, it is helpful to be mindful of the language models we are providing.
 Using clear pronunciation and speaking in a melodic, high-pitched tone that naturally captures an infant’s attention, known as parentese, can give your child a strong foundation for learning to speak.
-Choosing the right kind of baby talk supports your child in reaching typical speech and language milestones and helps set them up for confident communication as they grow.
+Choosing the right kind of "baby talk" supports your child in reaching typical speech and language milestones and helps set them up for confident communication as they grow.
 Enjoy those sweet moments with your little one, and remember that the way you talk to your baby can have a lasting impact on their development.

 How Speech Therapy can help